hieuvp/learning-python/data-science/pandas-basics/README.md

 - Analogously: We need both lists and matrices, because matrices are built with lists.
-  Single row matricies,
+  Single row matrices,
-  while equivalent to lists in functionality still cannot exists without the list(s) they're composed of.
+  while equivalent to lists in functionality still cannot exist without the list(s) they're composed of.

 - They both have extremely similar APIs,